Best Baby Clothes Brands for Every Wardrobe Need

 Shop Freshly Picked baby booties: FreshlyPicked.com

 Love the baby moccasin look but prefer a cheaper price point?
-SweetNSwag is the brand for you.
+BirdRock Baby is the brand for you.
 With fringed shoes in a range of colors, they have a similar aesthetic to Freshly Picked booties.
-They’re lined with cotton to keep little feet warm and dry, and have an elastic opening for getting on (and staying on) easily.
+They’re made of genuine leather and have an elastic opening for getting on (and staying on) easily.
 The difference?
-These baby moccs are made of vegan leather, not the real thing—and they’re less than half the price, with shoes going for $20.
+These baby moccs are nearly half the price, with shoes going for $25.
+Don’t love the leather?
+BirdRock Baby also makes baby booties in organic cotton and fleece with a three-snap wrap system and anti-slip soles.

 When it comes to baby swimsuits, you’ll want to look for brands with (cute) suits that offer protection—from both the sun’s powerful rays and possible diaper leakage.
 Swim diapers, which are specially formulated to contain what they need to without slurping up all the pool water, are generally a smart move.
 But some baby swimsuits have a bottom that functions as a “reusable swim diaper,” meaning they can be washed, reworn and hold in baby poop if necessary.
 Other styles feature UPF fabrics and long sleeves to guard baby’s skin from the sun—especially useful for babies under 6 months who can’t yet wear sunscreen.

-Known for their adorable swim looks, Rufflebutts has loads of options for little girls.
+Known for their adorable swim looks, RuffleButts has loads of options for little girls.
 Their baby swimsuits come in long sleeved one-pieces, bodysuits with peplum waists, tankinis, rashguard tops with bikini bottoms and more, all with their signature ruffles at the back.
 They even sell matching wide-brimmed water hats.
-Best of all, the swimwear is UPF 50+.
+RuggedButts, their brother brand, has plenty to offer for baby boys, including swim trunks, matching rash guards and zippered one-pieces for maximum protection.
+Best of all, the swimwear from both brands is UPF 50+.

 At SwimZip, not only can you find UPF 50+ rashguard tops and shorts / bikini bottoms for girls and boys, you can also opt for the more full-coverage “sunsuits,” featuring long sleeves and long pant legs.
 The baby swimsuits come in a range of bright, playful patterns, perfect for fun in the sun.